 - Snow and ice mean slower and more deliberate hiking.
 Allow enough time to complete a trail, or set a time for turning back that is reasonable for a slow pace.
 In the summer we tend to average about 2-3 miles per hour, but in snow that might fall to less than 1 MPH.

-- Cell phone service is available at some point on most New River Gorge trails but we always take our handy trail guide with us.
+- Cell phone service is available at some point on most New River Gorge trails but we always take a trail guide with us.

 - Take enough water!
 When it’s cool, you might not feel like you need to carry much water, but cold air is dry air, so you actually lose just as many fluids when it’s cold outside.